juhum1/EID-101-C_Group3/DesignJournal/designJournalJulieHum2.md

 Created github repository with branches main, devel, and hotfix.
 Updated it with past work involving the LED firmware task, the IR sensor integration task, and the line detection sprint.

 ### <u> Entry #8</u> (Tuesday, November 26)
+Completed LineFollowing2 task. <br>
 Implemented an LED as our visual indicator of finishing the line maze by having the LED set to HIGH after 2 seconds of all 3 IR sensors detecting LOW.
 Updated state machine diagram.

+### <u> Entry #9</u> (Wednesday, November 27)
+ Completed Motion3 task for YourChoice1. <br>
+ Used the code given in non-blocking.ino in the rcc library for the HC-SR04 ultrasonic distance sensor.
+At first, the car wouldn't stop but the problem was fixed after adjusting the placement of the sensor.
+As the car moved, the sensor fell to the left side of the car, causing it to detect objects like my laptop and a roll of tape.
+After it was moved to the center, it detected distance properly.
+The speed also had to be lowered to have the car stop closer to the 30 cm goal.